 The mooring system will have up to eight mooring lines anchored to the seabed.
-From the centre of the platform, the anchors will have a radius of 800m and occupy approximately 2km² of area on the seabed.
+From the centre of the platform, the anchors will have a radius of 800m and occupy an area of approximately 2km² on the seabed.

-The onshore infrastructure will include a cable landfall west of the Dounreay nuclear facility, an onshore cable, which will be buried to a depth of 1m, and a substation or switchgear to transfer power to the grid located near the Dounreay substation.
+The onshore infrastructure will include a cable landfall west of the Dounreay nuclear facility, an onshore cable buried to a depth of 1m, and a substation or switchgear to transfer power to the grid located near the Dounreay substation.
 It will also include associated onshore electrical infrastructure.

 The fabrication works for the platform construction are expected to begin in summer 2017.
 Assembly works are expected to commence at Nigg Energy Park’s Dry Dock facility and are expected to continue until the first half of 2018.

 Key players involved with the Dounreay Tri demonstration wind project

 Atkins was selected as the engineering partner for the Dounreay Trì floating wind project.
 Its scope of work includes analysing the two-turbine structure for detailed design, and physical model testing of the new design.